fayzdeveloper/java-8-features/Stream API/2- Intermediate Operations/README.md

 This README provides a comprehensive tutorial on intermediate operations in Java Streams.
 Intermediate operations transform existing streams into new streams, allowing for powerful data processing pipelines.

+## Explore specific subtopics on intermediate operations by clicking into respective folders, each dedicated to a different method.

 ## Table of Contents

 - [Introduction](#introduction)